 Note: If an auditor is attempting to review a local government’s account balances for the current quarter, the auditor will need to coordinate with the local government to ensure the local government has first verified their accounts for the current quarter.

+Note: If the external auditor chooses not to establish an “Auditor” SPDA account with Treasury, refer to recommended alternate procedures below to review locality’s SPDA compliance.

 (c) All of the government’s public funds are properly insured against loss in accordance with current FDIC coverage for demand and savings accounts and the Virginia Security for Public Deposits Act.